Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

-\Section{Introduction} Deep learning has made an enormous impact on many applications in computer vision such as generic object recognition~\cite{krizhevsky2012imagenet,simonyan2014very,szegedy2015going,he2016deep}, fine-grained categorization~\cite{wah2011caltech,krause20133d,schroff2015facenet}, object detection \cite{Lin_etal_2017b,Lin_etal_2017a,Liu_etal_2016,Redmon_etal_2016,Ren_etal_2015} and semantic segmentation \cite{Chen_etal_2017,Shelhamer_etal_2017}.
+\Section{Introduction} Deep learning has made an enormous impact on many applications in computer vision such as generic object recognition~\cite{krizhevsky2012imagenet,simonyan2014very,szegedy2015going,he2016deep}, fine-grained categorization~\cite{wah2011caltech,krause20133d,schroff2015facenet}, object detection \cite{Lin_etal_2017b,Lin_etal_2017a,Liu_etal_2016,Redmon_etal_2016,Ren_etal_2015}, semantic segmentation~\cite{Chen_etal_2017,Shelhamer_etal_2017} and 3D reconstruction~\cite{tran2018nonlinear, tran2019towards}.
 Much of its success is attributed to the availability of large-scale labeled training data~\cite{deng2009imagenet,guo2016ms}.
 However, this is hardly true in many practical scenarios: since annotation is expensive, most data remains unlabeled.
 Consider car recognition problem from surveillance images, where factors such as camera angle, distance, lighting or weather condition are different across locations.
 It is not feasible to exhaustively annotate all these images.
-Meanwhile, there already exist abundant labeled data from web domain~\cite{krause20133d,yang2015large,gebru2017scalable}, but with very different image characteristics that precludes direct transfer of discriminative CNN-based classifiers.
-For instance, web images might be from catalog magazines with professional lighting and ground-level camera poses, while surveillance images can originate from cameras atop traffic lights in challenging lighting and weather conditions.
+Meanwhile, there exists abundant labeled data from web domain~\cite{krause20133d,yang2015large,gebru2017scalable}, but with very different image characteristics that precludes direct transfer of discriminative CNN-based classifiers.
+For instance, web images might be from catalog magazines with professional lighting and ground-level camera poses, while surveillance images can originate from cameras atop traffic lights with challenging lighting and weather conditions.